stefanoschmidt1995/MLGW/MLGW_package/README.rst

 	help(mlgw)
 	help(mlgw.<module_name>)

-For full source code (and much more) see: <https://github.com/stefanoschmidt1995/MLGW>
+For full source code (and much more) see: https://github.com/stefanoschmidt1995/MLGW

+In the thesis, the model is explained in every details as well as the underlying theory and the validation results.
+The document is available `here <https://raw.githubusercontent.com/stefanoschmidt1995/MLGW/master/MLGW_package/docs/thesis.pdf>`_.